 Although smaller in size than its big sister, Santa Barbara, Goleta isn’t short on things to do.
 Horseback-riding, hiking, biking, and surfing are all on a typical weekend itinerary.

-Cradled by the San Gabriel Mountains, South Pasadena is Los Angeles County’s best kept secret.
-Neighbor to the California Institute of Technology, this city combines a college-town vibe with Old California history in its rich and storied community.
+Cradled by the San Gabriel Mountains, South Pasadena is Los Angeles County’s best-kept secret.
+Neighbor to the California Institute of Technology, this Southern California city combines a college-town vibe with Old California history in its rich and storied community.

 South Pasadena neighborhoods are a stunning mix of modern and craftsman, with some houses dating back to the mid 19th-century.
 Modern developments and urban parks keep neighborhoods green and growing.